Kakudou/GenStix/README.md

 # Not Ready for use
 **This project is a work in progress and is not yet ready for use.**

+We have x/40 objects fully implemented (CLI and TUI):
+- 0/19 SDOs
+- 0/18 SCOs
+- 1/3 CDTs

+so we have roughly reached 2.5% of the project.

+After the first 30 objects, we will implement the SRO/Relationship between the objects, and then we will implement the export of the objects in a bundle.

 Here is the initial ROADMAP for the project, the goals is a released of a v1 at the end of January 2025.

-Roadmap before the V1 release:
-   - Create the first CLI for Attack Pattern, Kill Chain Phase and External Reference
-   - Create the first TUI for Attack Pattern, Kill Chain Phase and External Reference
-   - Create a storage in file in a desired folder in STIX2.1 json format.
-   - Finish the contribution guide based on the 3 previous points.
-   - Implement all the missing STIX2.1 objects. in the same way (in the order describe later in the README.md)
-   - Implenent SRO/Relationship between the objects.
-   - Implement the export of the objects in a bundle.
 At this point, the project will be ready for a v1 release, but i will also add the following features:
    - Implement the export of the objects in a feed API REST.
    - Implement the export to OpenCTI, through feed or specific connector.

 Feel free to post an issue, or contact me by email if you have any question or suggestion.